 Introduction

+This document providesguidance related to ERISA preemption by undertaking an analysis of the different types of state PBM laws and considering how appellate courts have applied the reasoning in Rutledge to those laws.
+Per the Disclaimer above, this document is current as of DATE and therefore, does not discuss pending litigation in this area.
+Additionally, the NAIC Health and Welfare Plans Under the Employee Retirement Income Security Act: Guidelines for State and Federal Regulation provides a more comprehensive overview of ERISA preemption and its impact on state efforts to regulate ERISA plans.

 Pharmacy benefit managers (PBMs) play a significant role in the provision of health care in the U.S. PBMs negotiate and contract with pharmacies on reimbursement and pharmacy network terms.
 PBMs design, negotiate, implement, and manage formulary designs for prescription drugs, including negotiating rebates and drug coverage terms with pharmaceutical manufacturers.
 Insurance companies and employer groups contract with PBMs for the design and implementation of preferred and non-preferred pharmacy networks, metric-based payment arrangements, and formulary design elements (drug coverage, out-of-pocket responsibilities for patients and utilization management protocols).
 PBMs engage in the negotiation and financial transactions between pharmaceutical manufacturers, health plans, and pharmacies.